Salsa Verde and special guest Arthur Hanlon, piano, Performance/Dance

 Arthur started playing the piano at six, and at 15, was already playing professional gigs with Detroit’s leading bands, hiding his real age in order to get into the clubs that were booking him.
 While at Michigan State, he was the pianist with Motown’s Flip Jackson Band, playing Motown review shows throughout the state.
 The Latin in him is the product of his life in New York City, where he completed postgraduate work in classical piano performance at the prestigious Manhattan School of Music.
 While in New York and living in Spanish Harlem, Arthur fell in love with Latin music and started playing Latin gigs around the city which irreversibly changed his life.

-Salsa Verde was founded in 2008 as an opportunity for MSU College of Music students to play salsa music.
-Since that time, Salsa Verde has played concerts, festivals, dances, recitals, benefits, cultural events, and outreach throughout Michigan.
-Salsa Verde performs songs by Tito Puente, Eddie Palmieri, Spanish Harlem Orchestra, Gloria Estefan, Wayne Gorbea, Poncho Sanchez, Celia Cruz, Sonora Carruseles, Fruko y Sus Tesos, and others.
-Many of the works are arrangements or original tunes by members of Salsa Verde.
-The members of Salsa Verde are students or faculty of the MSU College of Music.
+Salsa Verde In 2008, David Wullaert and Jon Weber founded the Michigan State University Salsa Band as a means for College of Music students to practice and perform Afro-Cuban music.
+Since then, Salsa Verde has played concerts, dances, recitals, benefits, cultural events, and outreach in Michigan.
+Salsa Verde performs songs by Tito Puente, Eddie Palmieri, Spanish Harlem Orchestra, Gloria Estefan, Celia Cruz, Poncho Sanchez, Sonora Carruseles, Irakere, and others, with many of the works original arrangements by Salsa Verde.
+The members of Salsa Verde are students or faculty in the MSU College of Music.
+Members of Salsa Verde have played with groups such as Orquesta Ritmo, Aye, Sobroso, Mariachi Kora, Groupo Varidad Folkrorico, Thom Jayne and the Nomads and H2.

 Other Latin IS America events: